 Nominated for eight Academy Awards, including Best Picture, Director, Adapted Screenplay, and Cinematography.
 Amy Adams’s sublime performance is sadly overlooked by the Academy but was nominated for both a Golden Globe and a Screen Actor’s Guild Award.

-Buy it on Blu-ray and DVD from Paramount Home Video or rent it on Cable On Demand (aka pay-per-view) and SVOD through Amazon Video, iTunes, GooglePlay, and other services.
+Also on Blu-ray and DVD from Paramount Home Video and on SVOD through Amazon Video, iTunes, GooglePlay, and other services.
 Availability may vary by service.

 Arrival [Blu-ray/Digital HD Combo]